bcharlier/HMMA238/Tests-CI/tp.md

 Tests are small pieces of code ensuring that a part of a program is working as expected.

 ### Why tests are useful

-It is from the utterly importance to implement tests **during** the development step.
+It's why we place utter most importancing in implement tests **during** the development step.
 It will help you to ensure:

 - that code works correctly.
 - that changes don’t break anything.